feross/multistream/README.md

 MultiStream(streams).pipe(process.stdout) // => 123
 ```

-Alternativelly, streams may be created by an asyncronous "factory" function:
+Alternatively, streams may be created by an asynchronous "factory" function:

 ```js
 var count = 0;